googleapis/google-cloud-python/packages/google-cloud-spanner/docs/instance-usage.rst

 Resolve Current Instance Operation
 ----------------------------------

-The :meth:`~google.cloud.spanner.instance.Instance.create` and
+The :meth:`~google.cloud.spanner_v1.instance.Instance.create` and
-:meth:`~google.cloud.spanner.instance.Instance.update` methods of instance object trigger long-running operations on the server, and return instances of the :class:`~google.cloud.spanner.instance.Operation` class.
+:meth:`~google.cloud.spanner_v1.instance.Instance.update` methods of instance object trigger long-running operations on the server, and return instances of the :class:`~google.cloud.spanner_v1.instance.Operation` class.

 If you want to block on the completion of those operations, use the ``result`` method on the returned objects: